medhatulsyani/p8105_final/project_proposal.md

 anticipate that ANOVA test will assume AED locations and traffic intersections are same across all five boroughs.
-Overall, we will prioritize efficient code and clear documentation to ensure
+Overall, we will prioritize efficient code and clear documentation to ensure reproducibility.

 ## Planned Timeline

-Nov 7: Submit Proposal Nov 10-14: Finalize with teaching team Nov 17-21:
+- Nov 7: Submit Proposal
+- Nov 10-14: Finalize with teaching team
-Start data cleaning, meet with team to delegate parts of data cleaning Nov 24-28: Create website.
-Delegate planned analysis/visualizations and 3 final deliverables.
+- Nov 17-21: Start data cleaning, meet with team to delegate parts of data cleaning
+- Nov 24-28: Create website.
+Delegate planned analysis/visualizations
+  and 3 final deliverables.
 Start working on them and aim to finalize first draft by end of week.
-Dec 1-5: Finalize visualizations, website, deliverables and report for submission.
-Record the screencast and upload on website Dec 6: Submit website, deliverables, screencast & report by Dec 6 at 11:59 pm.
+- Dec 1-5: Finalize visualizations, website, deliverables and report for submission.
+Record the screencast and upload on website
+- Dec 6: Submit website, deliverables, screencast & report by Dec 6 at
+  11:59 pm.
 Finish peer assessment by Dec 6 at 11:59 pm.

 ## References